codetunez/arch2/README.md

 - [Server](./server/README.md) - A web server for server side rendering of webpages and static content

 ## Installing
 In the root directory open a terminal and enter `node install.js`.
-This script automatically executes the steps in [Build Sequence](#build-sequence)
+This script installs nodemon and automatically executes the steps described in [Build Sequence](#build-sequence)

 ## Running the project
 1. In VS Code, open `Run and Debug` from the sidebar